|Nutritional Guidelines (per serving)|

 |Saturated Fat 0g||0%|

 |Total Sugars 12g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The elegant strawberry cocktail recipe comes from Stolichnaya Vodka (aka Stoli), which is a crisp, clean Russian vodka that's perfect for high-end cocktails like this.
-It's also nice that it's served in a cocktail glass as opposed to a Champagne flute because the wider glass allows the bubbles to swell.
+The elegant strawberry cocktail recipe pairs fresh berries with premium vodka and sparkling wine.
+It's nice that it's served in a cocktail glass as opposed to a Champagne flute because the wider glass allows the bubbles to swell.

 For the perfect finishing touch, don't forget to rim your glass before straining the drink.
 The sugar's sweetness is fantastic against a brut or extra brut wine, creating a sweet-dry combination that is quite stunning.

 3 large strawberries, sliced

 If desired, rim a cocktail glass with sugar, using a piece of lemon or strawberry to wet the rim.

 - If you're not the biggest fan of sugar rims, only do half of the glass.
 It gives you (and your guests) the option of sipping through the sugar or not.

 - For the best muddling results, remove the green top from your strawberries, rinse them well, then cut the berries into thick slices.